nikoma/rack-limits/README.md

 HTTP requests to Rack applications.
 You can use `Rack::Limits` with any Ruby web framework based on Rack, including with Ruby on Rails 3.0 and with Sinatra.
+This is a fork of rack-throttle as the original authors are very busy on other projects since quite some time (yes, I asked Arto).
+I will try to get all pull requests in and will spend some time with the project as I am using it in almost all projects I am working on.

 * <http://github.com/nikoma/rack-limits>